Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 2. Compulsory electives (1):

-- Engineering Competency I, Project Based Learning, or Case Study (Project Based Learning on the Medical, Environmental and IT Innovation and the Role of Public Policy) (2 credits)
+- Engineering Competency I, Project Based Learning, or Case Study (Project Based Learning on the Technological Innovation and the Social Solutions) (2 credits)

 3. Compulsory electives (2):

-- 4 credits from "Global society and public policy core"
+- 2 credits or more from "Global society and public policy core"

-- 4 credits from "Advanced science technologies core"
+- 2 credits or more from "Advanced science technologies core"

 4. To pass the Qualifying Examination if you are in the Master's program